top of page

 Korean War Air Evacuation Exhibit- L-4 "Grasshopper", Stinson L-5 "Sentinel"

-Brigadier General Robert F. Travis’ untimely death in a tragic crash of a B-29 on August 5, 1950, cut short a brilliant military career that had begun with his graduation from West Point in June 1928.
-An accomplished military aviation engineer and command pilot.
-Travis saw action in World War II as commander of the 41st Combat Wing in England.
-He personally led his men in 35 combat missions over Nazi-occupied Europe.
-The decorations that he received included the Distinguished Flying Cross with three oak leaf clusters, the Air Medal with three clusters, the French Croix de Guerre with palm, the Legion d’Honneur, and the Purple Heart.
+A distinguished military aviator and engineer, Travis began his career after graduating from West Point in June 1928.
+During World War II, he commanded the 41st Combat Wing in England, personally leading his men on 35 combat missions over Nazi-occupied Europe.
+His numerous decorations included the Distinguished Flying Cross with three oak leaf clusters, the Air Medal with three clusters, the French Croix de Guerre with Palm, the Legion d’Honneur, and the Purple Heart.

 Brigadier General Robert F. Travis